mattytrentini/micropython_workshop/pages/setup.rst

 repeatedly running commands it can get pretty messy.
 If you have a script that you just want to run once, it might be easiest just to copy the code into the REPL.
-Pressing Ctrl+E will put the device into "Paste Mode" which will neatly retain the formatting, and only run once Paste Mode is exited (via Ctrl+D).
+Pressing Ctrl+E will put the device into "Paste Mode" which will neatly retain the formatting and only run once Paste Mode is exited by pressing Ctrl+D.

-If a script is to be run more than once however, it likely makes more sense to put the script into a file on the MicroPython internal file system.
+If a script is to be run repeatedly however, it likely makes more sense to put the script into a file on the MicroPython internal file system.
 On startup, A MicroPython device will search for a file named ``boot.py`` and run it if it is found.
 Following this, the same will be done for ``main.py``.
 Upon completion of